poissonconsulting/subfoldr2/README.md

 Plots are ggplot objects with caption, width and height (in inches) and dpi (dots per inch) metadata.
-Each plot is also saved as a png file of the specified dimensions and resolution and the default dataset if present (and $\leq$ 1,000 rows) is saved as a csv.
+Each plot is also saved as a png file of the specified dimensions and resolution and the default dataset if present (and ≤ 1,000 rows) is saved as a csv.
 By default the last ggplot object created, modified or plotted is saved and the dimensions are taken from the current graphics device.

 A platform independent graphics window can be opened using `sbf_open_window()`, where the `width` and `height` arguments are in